Northwestern holds on to beat No. 10 Michigan St 64-62

 AP Sports Writer

 EAST LANSING, Mich.
-(AP) — Ryan Young had 18 points and eight rebounds, helping Northwestern hold on to beat No. 10 Michigan State 64-62 Saturday for its first road win over a top 10 team in nearly five years.
+(AP) — Northwestern beat Michigan State at its game, crashing the offensive boards and hustling for loose balls to beat a top 10 team on the road for the time in nearly five years.

-The Wildcats (9-6, 2-4 Big Ten) won after Michigan State’s Malik Hall missed a 3-pointer with 4 seconds left and Marcus Bingham missed the front end of a one-and-one with seven-tenths of a second remaining.

 The Spartans (14-3, 5-1) had won nine straight, their longest winning streak since the 2018-19 season.

 Chase Audige had 14 points and Boo Buie scored 12 for the Wildcats, whose previous road win over a top 10 team on the road was Feb.
-12, 2017, against No. 17 Wisconsin.
+12, 2017, against No. 7 Wisconsin.
+Northwestern ended an eight-game losing streak at the Breslin Center, where its previous victory was Jan.
+21, 2009.

-Northwestern led by seven early in the second half and went ahead 62-57 with 2:34 left.

-Julius Marble gave the Spartans a chance to win with a career-high 18 points.
-Hall and Gabe Brown scored 10 points each.
-Freshman Max Christie was held to six points, missing 7 of 8 shots.

 The Spartans wished the second half was like the first meeting Jan.
 2 at Northwestern, where they trailed by seven at halftime before scoring 47 in the second half to win 73-67.